NN41/dqn/README.md

 This project implements a Deep Q-Network (DQN) from scratch using PyTorch and Gymnasium, with the goal to learn to play [Pong](https://ale.farama.org/environments/pong/), a classic Atari 2600 game implemented in the Arcade Learning Environment ([ALE](https://ale.farama.org/)).

-The goal of this project is to gain experience  with Q-learning and explore some variations to improve training (...).
+The goal of this project is to gain experience  with Q-learning and explore some more advanced variations to improve training.
 This implementation directly follows that of the original 2013 paper by Mnih et al, "Playing Atari with Deep Reinforcement Learning".

 Even though time and hardware constraints limited the performance the agent could achieve, we managed to achieve significant improvement.

-## Demo: Playing Pong

 ## Overview of Implementations
 * **ALE/Pong-v5**: The latest ALE environment implementing Pong with frameskip and non-zero action repeat probability.
 * **DQN**: Implementation of a deep Q-network (DQN) to learn the action-value function Q. The network consists of two convolutional and two fully-connected layers and is trained using stochastic gradient descent and a Q-learning algorithm.
 * **Replay Experience**: We use *replay experience* to handle non-stationarity and correlations in the data, and ...
-* ...
+* **Target DQN**: Implementation of a target DQN, helping against Q-value overestimation issue and significantly improving training performance.

 ## Setup & Usage
 ### Installation